Ayaa Musuya, Uganda / Canada linkedin.com

 ... the artist Cathy Carter, fascinated by the beauty of the 'city of stone', chose Chiara's photos to reinterpret - to combine them with her personal interpretation.
 The exhibition will open in the second half of March with the hope that this impressive vision of the water over the stones (dei Sassi, is also a reference to the ancient stone city of Matera) will serve to 'wash away the virus', or at least the solitude of isolation will be reduced via this artistic bridge.

 (Interview by Igor Uboldi, TGR Basilicata, Regional Public Broadcast for RAI 4)

-Naomi will re-create an adaption of Martin's 'Aus dem Gleichgewicht' (Out of Balance), project.
-Martin's 2016 project was made in pre-COVID times and included a custom-constructed uneven floor, and 'dialogues' with meditations, workshops and concerts (See our programme of events
+(Out of Balance), 2016 project made in pre-COVID times, included a custom-constructed uneven floor, and 'dialogues' with meditations, workshops and concerts with the artist.

 Martin R. Wohlwend

 Martin lives and works in Liechtenstein, Switzerland and Istanbul.
 He studied art in the USA, China and Switzerland (Master of Fine Arts, Art in the Public Sphere) and teaches painting at the Kunstschule Liechtenstein (Liechtenstein School of Art).
 With a background in painting, these days his focus is working with the transformative power of participatory installations and interventions to throw light on the imbalances in society.
 More: https://martinwohlwend.kleio.com/